mbodm/WinGetDotNet/README.md

 ### How it works
 - `WinGetDotNet` is released as .NET _NuGet_ package.
 Just download, unzip and add it to your existing project.
+- `WinGetDotNet` is using _awaitable_ methods, asynchronously starts a _WinGet_ process as _Task_ and awaits the process.
+- `WinGetDotNet` returns the _WinGet_ console output and exit code, after above _awaitable_ methods have finished.
 - `WinGetDotNet` is using the _System.Diagnostics.Process_ class to run _WinGet_.
 - `WinGetDotNet` is using the .NET _TAP_ pattern, including typical _async/await_ and _CancellationToken_ concepts.
 - `WinGetDotNet` is using a typical _CancellationToken_ timeout pattern.